Shen Dao: Western dating

-Usually referred to as "Shenzi" (慎子 'Master Shen') for his writings, very little is known of Shen Dao's life.
-Herrlee G. Creel believed he was a younger contemporary of Shen Buhai.
-An itinerant philosopher from the state of Zhao, Knechtges places him about 350 BC, travelling to the city of Linzi (modern Zibo in Shandong) in 300 BC to become a member of the Jixia Academy.
-He probably left Linzi after its capture by the state of Yan in 285 BC.
-Julia Ching speculated that he may have been familiar with Shen Buhai, as Xun Kuang was later.
+Usually referred to as "Shenzi" (慎子 'Master Shen') for his writings, very little is known of Shen Dao's life, as his historical records are brief.
+David R. Knechtges (2014) placed Shen Dao, an itinerant philosopher from the state of Zhao, about 350 BC, traveling to the city of Linzi (modern Zibo in Shandong) in 300 BC to become a member of the Jixia Academy, probably leaving Linzi after its capture by the state of Yan in 285 BC before his death a decade later in 275.